What Happens When a Car Drives Into Your House?

 In most cases, if a car crashes into your house, mailbox, fence, or causes damage to anything on your property, the driver that caused the accident is liable for the damages.
 On an insurance claim, the driver at fault would be responsible for the damages in the event they crash into your house.
 Most states require drivers to have a minimum amount of property damage liability coverage that comes with their auto policy.
 Auto insurance should cover property damage up to a given limit.

 For example, if the damages amount to $10,000 and the collision coverage has a limit of $20,000, the insurance will pay fully.
 Yet, what would happen if the damages are more than the limit of $20,000?

 If the damages cost more than the property damage can cover, your homeowners insurance policy will cover the additional damages.
 A standard home insurance policy may include vehicles among the things that may cause damages to your home.

 In this case, it would be important to verify with an insurance professional exactly what your policy covers and if vehicles are included in your policy.

 What if You Are The Driver?

-Surprisingly, even when you are the one driving the car at the time of the accident, the same rules should apply.
-However, in this case, your auto policy will cover the damages to your car, while the homeowner’s policy will be used to cover for the damages on your house.
+If you are the one driving the car at the time of the accident, the same rules should apply.
+However, in this case, your auto insurance policy may cover the damages to your car, while the homeowner’s policy may be used to cover for the damages on your house.

 Deductibles on Claims

 In cases where homeowner’s policies have very high deductibles, a professional Jenkins estimator will assess the level of damage to determine if the cost would exceed the deductible.
 In high insurance deductible cases, if the damages to your home are insignificant, it may not be worth filing a claim.